MattSainsbury-Dale/testarguments/README.md

 # testarguments

-An `R` package for testing and visualising the performance of a prediction algorithm with different combinations of function arguments.
-These functions are useful for optimising the predictive performance of a model when it has a several arguments to specify (e.g., the number of basis functions, the number of resolutions, different priors, link functions, etc.).
-This is particularly true if one suspects an *interaction* between argument levels.
-This package can help to select arguments in a fair and systematic fashion in the context of a comparative study.
+`testargs` is an `R` package for testing and visualising the performance of a prediction algorithm with different combinations of arguments.
+It is useful for optimising the predictive performance of a model when it has a several arguments to specify (e.g., the number of basis functions, different priors, link functions, etc.); this is particularly true if one suspects an *interaction* between argument levels.
+In the context of a comparative study, when one is comparing the performance of multiple prediction algorithms, `testargs` provides a simple framework for selecting arguments in a fair and systematic fashion.

 ## Installation tips

-To install the package, simply type the following command in `R`:
+To install `testargs`, simply type the following command in `R`:

 ```r
 devtools::install_github("MattSainsbury-Dale/testarguments")